Who is this apprenticeship for?

 - Understanding the opportunities and challenges of CR&S initiatives and developing and delivering CR&S projects relevant to your organisation

-- Developing a sustainability champion able to engage and enthuse all the organisation and stakeholders
+- Developing a Corporate Responsibility and Sustainability champion able to engage and enthuse all the organisation and stakeholders

 - A cost effective training solution for your company